jtyr/gcapi/README.md

   version     Show version

 Flags:
-  -t, --cloud-api-token string        Grafana Cloud API token -f, --cloud-api-token-file string   path to a file containing the Grafana Cloud API token -h, --help                          help for gcapi-cli
+  -t, --cloud-api-token string        token used to authenticate to the Grafana Cloud API -f, --cloud-api-token-file string   path to a file containing the token used to authenticate to the Grafana Cloud API -h, --help                          help for gcapi-cli
       --timestamps                    enable Log timestamps -v, --version                       version for gcapi-cli